shea08/shea08.github.io/fitbit.md

 <b> Fitbit </b>

 This is a place where I will talk about my experience with the Fitbit.
-More to follow at a later date.

 ## Inspire HR

+My have two main dislikes of my first Fitbit (Inspire HR).

+<b> #1 </b>
+- The alarm, chrono, and timekeeping functions are weak.
+-- It takes three swipes up to even get to the timer function (four swipes for alarms).
+I can set a timer or alarm on my Timex in under 3-5 seconds.

+<b> #2 </b>
+- Notifications and smart-phone interactions are weak.
+-- Notification pop-ups often disappear and are not able to be pulled back again.
+They are also hard to read and you can't respond.

+* * *

 ## Android App

+The android application for Fitbit has been a mostly good experience.
+There is plenty of graphics and charts to see in relation to my heart rate, weight, and steps taken.

 * * *